ice-csic-astroexotic/ML-Poppyns/docs/tutorials/generator_tutorial.md

 The second script `pypopsyn/generator/generate_dataset_surveys.py` is used for simulations that have been run using the `simulate_population_magrot_det.py` module.
-The script will read the corresponding `.pkl.gz` output files that are produced for each of our simulated surveys of each simulated population.
-It then generates a set of density map in the form of either `.png` images or 2D NumPy arrays for those simulated neutron stars that are detected by the modelled surveys only.
+The script will read the corresponding `.pkl.gz` output files that are produced for each of our simulated surveys for each synthetic population.
+It then generates a set of density maps in the form of either `.png` images or 2D NumPy arrays for those simulated neutron stars that are detected by the modelled surveys only.
 The corresponding density maps store their spatial density and proper motion information in the equatorial (ICRS) reference frame and their distribution and corresponding fluxes in the $P-\dot{P}$ plane, respectively.

 If you have simulated a single population you can use the script `pypopsyn/generator/generate_single_surveys.py`.
 The script will read the corresponding `.pkl.gz` output files that are produced for each of our simulated surveys.
 It then generates a set of density map in the form of either `.png`